Silk Road Tour in Central Asia

 ENTRY & EXIT:

-Citizens of all Western countries do not need a visa for a stay of up to 60 days in Kyrgyzstan.
+Citizens of developed countries do not need a visa for a stay of up to 60 days in Kyrgyzstan.
 To be sure whether you need a visa or not you can contact us.
 Any special permits that you might need for access to places that will be visited during your tour, we will provide to you free of charge.

 As soon as we receive your deposit payment, we will confirm your booking and send you an email with important pre-departure information.
 Please read it carefully as it contains important information on customs regulations for Kyrgyzstan.